 This painting is available as prints and on other products.
-Also, I have just turned it into a Mighty Wallet – here is how the design shapes up:

 While on the subject of summer and the sea, here’s another Mighty Wallet design I’ve just released – Dolphin Fantasy, which shows 3 Dolphins flying through the air above a distant rural landscape / seascape.